 Make sure you eat one while it’s still warm on your drive back to Denver.
 The store is very small yet offers Mexican Spices, some canned goods, Coke in a bottle and Piñatas.
 Located in Brighton, it’s worth the drive to Tortilleria Chihuahua.

 If you’re a burrito freak like me, you won’t want to miss this recipe for Shrimp Burritos Con Queso.
 Smothered in a sour cream cheese sauce, this is melt in your mouth wonderful.
+Or this super easy Chili Burrito recipe.

 And if you’re looking for more ways to use Green Chili, don’t miss my post for Chicken Fried Steaks with Green Chili and Egg.